 For more details please visit our Digital Storytelling section here.

-We will commission a professional artist to work with participants who are dying and their families to create images to convey aspects of their experience they want to share but were not able to capture photographically themselves.
+We have commissioned documentary photographer Margaret Mitchell to work with participants who are dying and their families to create images to convey aspects of their experience they want to share but were not able to capture photographically themselves.

 Co-created images and digital stories will be presented to, and discussed with, stakeholders at large-scale exhibitions at the Scottish Parliament, in central Glasgow, in hospital education centres, and in rural community venues.